The Princess and the Frog: Home media

+The Princess and the Frog was released in North America on DVD and Blu-ray on March 16, 2010.
+The film is available on DVD, Blu-ray, and Blu-ray combo pack editions.
+The combo pack includes the DVD, Digital Copy, and Blu-ray of the film.
+The DVD edition has sold over 4.5 million copies and has made $71.8 million in DVD sales, making it the ninth-best-selling DVD of 2010.
+As of 2019, the film had earned $117 million from its domestic home media releases.
+The Princess and the Frog was released on 4K Blu-ray on November 5, 2019, and has also been made available to stream on Disney+.

 Reception

 Box office

 On its limited day release, the film grossed $263,890 at two theaters and grossed $786,190 its opening weekend.
 On its opening day in wide release, the film grossed $7 million at 3,434 theaters.
-It went on to gross $24.2 million over the opening weekend averaging $7,050 per theater, ranking at #1 for the weekend, and making it the highest-grossing start to date for an animated movie in December, a record previously held by Beavis and Butt-Head Do America.
-The film went on to gross $104.4 million in the United States and Canada, and $271 million worldwide, making it a box office success, and became the fifth-highest-grossing animated film of 2009.
-While the film out-grossed Disney's more recent hand-drawn films such as The Emperor's New Groove, Atlantis: The Lost Empire, Treasure Planet, Brother Bear, and Home on the Range, it was less auspicious than the animated films from Walt Disney Animation Studios' 1990s heyday, despite having a similar successful start compared to The Little Mermaid.
-Disney animator Tom Sito compared the film's box office performance to that of The Great Mouse Detective (1986), which was a step up from the theatrical run of the 1985 box office bomb The Black Cauldron.
-It can be considered that the film, despite having been a moderate box office success in general, was unexpectedly overshadowed by the release of James Cameron’s Avatar a week later after its release.
+It went on to gross $24.2 million over the opening weekend averaging $7,050 per theater, ranking at #1 for the weekend, and making it the highest-grossing opening to date for an animated movie in December (a record previously held by Beavis and Butt-Head Do America from 1996).
+The film went on to gross $104.4 million in the United States and Canada, and $271 million worldwide.
+It was the fifth-highest-grossing animated film of 2009, which was deemed an underachievement by Disney's standards.
+Overall, the film was considered a qualified commercial success against greater production and pre-release hopes.

+While the film outgrossed Disney's contemporaneous hand-drawn films of the 2000s – including The Emperor's New Groove (2000), Atlantis: The Lost Empire (2001), Treasure Planet (2002), Brother Bear (2003), and Home on the Range (2004) – it had a considerably less auspicious time than the animated films from Disney's second heyday of the latter 1980s and 1990s.
+Disney animator Tom Sito compared the film's performance to that of The Great Mouse Detective (1986), which had been a step up from the theatrical run of the 1985 box office failure The Black Cauldron (both films presaged upcoming commercial returns to form for Disney, with The Great Mouse Detective, in particular, cited as a self-successful inflection point towards the Renaissance, including by Disney internally).
+It has been opined that part of the film's modest return could be ascribed to being overshadowed by the release of James Cameron's Avatar a week after its release.
+The film's fiscal shortcoming was a major reason for the changing of title of the next year's Tangled from "Rapunzel" in order to dissociate from The Princess and the Frog and the entire vacillating Disney Princess concept (Tangled would almost double its predecessor's box office take).